Knowledge base

 Prerequisites

-• Own a domain name with Infomaniak (a DNS zone is not sufficient).
+• Own a domain name with Infomaniak (a DNS zone is not enough).

-• Depending on the desired type (Mail or Web), do not have a corresponding product already associated with the domain name and this in any existing Infomaniak Organization.
+• Depending on the type (Mail or Web) desired, not to have an existing corresponding product already associated with the domain name and this in any existing Infomaniak Organization.

 1. Click here to access the management of your product on the Infomaniak Manager (need help?).